Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 If you prefer not to use git, you can still download the zip files and inflate their contents on your local drive.

 <b>Note:</b> This tutorial is having is own set of instructions, please ignore any of the instructions you will find
-in the sample repo you a re going to fork.
+in the sample repo you are going to fork.

 * Using git
   - Sign in using your GitHub account at [http://www.github.com](http://www.github.com)